-The main channel filter is a gyrator capacitor implementation of a seven-pole elliptic low pass filter.
+The main channel filter is a gyrator capacitor implementation of a seven-pole elliptic lowpass filter.
 The elliptic filter minimizes the total capacitance required for a given selectivity and dynamic range.
 An external resistor can adjust the cutoff frequency of the gyrator filter.
 The table below show how the cut-off frequency varies with bias resistor:

 Bias Resistor (kΩ) Cut-Off Frequency (kHz)

-2.2 175

 6.8 70

 8.2 55

 15 30

 30 14

 47 8

 The gyrator filter cut-off frequency should be chosen to be approximately the same as the cut-off frequency of the Sallen-Key filter.
-The maximum cut-off frequency of the gyrator filter is 175kHz.